Malay Singaporeans: History of the Malay kings of Singapore

 The seventeenth-century Malay chronicle, the Sejarah Melayu or Malay Annals, tells of the founding of a great trading city on the island of Temasek in 1299 AD by a prince from Palembang.
 Palembang was then the capital of the diminishing Srivijaya Empire.
 The prince, Sri Tri Buana, (also known as Sang Nila Utama) was said to be a descendant of Alexander the Great and an Indian princess called Shahru Al-Bariyah.
 Legend states that he renamed the city Singapura ("lion city") after sighting a strange beast that he took to be a lion, although there is no real historical evidence of this.

 In the mid-14th century, Singapura suffered raids by the expanding Javanese Majapahit Empire to the south and the emerging Thai kingdom of Ayutthaya to the north, both claiming the island as a vassal state at several points in time.
 Around 1388, the ruler of Palembang, Parameswara, came to Singapore to flee from Majapahit control.
 He murdered the king and seized power, but it was a futile act.
 The Srivijaya Empire, already in decline, finally met its end when Majapahit attacked its capital Palembang in 1391.
 In 1396, Majapahit or Ayutthaya forces drove out Parameswara, who fled northward and founded kingdom of Malacca in 1400.

-When the Portuguese captured Malacca in 1511, the last Malaccan sultan, Mahmud Shah, fled to Johore, where he established the new Johore Sultanate.
+When the Portuguese captured Malacca in 1511, the last Malaccan sultan, Mahmud Shah, fled to Johor, where he established the new Johor Sultanate.
 Singapura became part of this sultanate.
 In 1613, however, the Portuguese reportedly burning down a trading outpost at the mouth of the river and Singapura passed into history.

-The territory controlled by the Johore Riau Lingga Pahang Sultanate in the late eighteenth century still included Singapore as part of its territory.
-The sultanate had become increasingly weakened by a division into a Malay faction, which controlled the peninsula and Singapore and a Bugis faction which controlled the Riau Archipelago and Sumatra.
+In 1718, Raja Kecil of Minangkabau-Siak who claimed he was the posthumous son of Sultan Mahmud II, took control of the Johor Sultanate.
+Four years later, Raja Kecil was dethroned by Raja Sulaiman's supporters with the assistance of the Bugis.
+The territory controlled by the Johor-Riau Sultanate in the late eighteenth century still included Singapore as part of its territory.
+The sultanate had become increasingly weakened by a division into a Malay faction, which controlled the Malay peninsula and Singapore vis a vis a Bugis faction which controlled the Riau Archipelago.
 When Sultan Mahmud Riayat Shah III died in 1811, the Bugis had proclaimed the younger of his two sons, Abdul Rahman, as sultan instead of the elder son, Tengku Long.
 While the sultan was the nominal ruler of his domain, senior officials actually governed the sultanate.
 In control of Singapore and the neighbouring islands was Temenggong Abdul Rahman, Tengku Long's father-in-law.
 In 1818, he and some of his followers left Riau for Singapore shortly after the Dutch signed a treaty with the Sultan Abdul Rahman, allowing the Dutch to station a garrison at Riau.